DNBotte/mynotes/msOffice/excel/tools/flashFill.md

 3. With the Home ribbon selected, to the far right: click Fill (found below auto sum)

 4. Select Flash Fill (at bottom of list)

+More on this at [Real Excel power users know these 11 tricks](https://www.pcworld.com/article/2109084/real-excel-power-users-know-these-11-tricks.html)